 In Defense of Survival

 They were aware that I have long advocated keeping food in reserve to weather the hard times, not because I am religious, but because our first years of marriage were hard times indeed.
-When pressed to define my mindset, I was a bit cautious because how I feel about myself and my description has been so bastardized in the media and public just as the word gay is now used to describe homosexuals and has no bearing as a descriptive factor.
+When pressed to define my mindset, I was a bit cautious because how I feel about myself and my description has been so bastardized in the media and public.

 I told them that I considered myself a survivor, equipped in both mind and possessions and even though I now have health issues, I intended to survive as long as possible no matter what happened.
 I had repeatedly stressed that the media had misconstrued the “survivor” tag as some mentally defective person who was a threat to society and this was not what I was.
 I have long advocated keeping your skills up-to-date, learning new skills and keeping a supply of goods on hand to enable you to become a survivor when the rest of the world goes down.

-After being bombarded with a lot of ballyhoo, I issued a challenge to one of the second cousins and two of his sons.
-This cousin was in his forties and one son was in his twenties and the other nearing the end of his teenage years.
-I have a small patch of woods immediately adjacent to my property and I challenged them to spend a night in the woods with me, within sight of my house using only things they could gather in fifteen minutes and be limited to what they could carry on a web pistol belt or in a shoulder bag.
+After being bombarded with a lot of ballyhoo, I issued a challenge to one of the second cousins and two of his sons to spend a night in the woods with me, within sight of my house, using only things they could gather in fifteen minutes and be limited to what they could carry on a web pistol belt or in a shoulder bag.
 A pack was not permitted and fifteen minutes was all the time allocated.

 We had been in the basement for several hours rotating my stock and restocking in a different manner since my survival strategy has switched from bugging out to bugging in and as a consequence a lot of the material I will no longer need and will probably either sell it to relations or swap for something more usable.
 They were free to pick from the supplies I had on the table to spend the night.